jimmy-guzman/cliptabular/README.md

    * Pads shorter rows with `emptyValue` so all rows have the same number
    * of columns.
 Makes the output rectangular.
    *
+   * Note: If combined with `skipEmptyCells`, skipEmptyCells takes precedence
+   * and padding will not occur.
+   *
    * @default false
    */
   padRows?: boolean;